Norway is a once-in-a-lifetime destination and the essence of its appeal is remarkably simple: this is one of the most beautiful countries on earth.

 These land forms provide a backdrop for some of Europe’s most charismatic wildlife – polar bears (in Svalbard), reindeer and musk oxen to name just three – and the setting for many a picturesque wooden village.

-If one topic above all others dominates conversations among travellers to Norway, is the formidable cost of travel.
+If one topic above all others dominates conversations among travelers to Norway, is the formidable cost of travel.
 Make no mistake, Norway is one of the most expensive countries on earth, which is yet another reason why saving up to come here is akin to planning the trip of a lifetime.

 But is it worth it?
 Absolutely, Norway will pay you back with never-to-be-forgotten experiences many times over.